icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [saml2aws-auto](https://github.com/devndive/zsh-saml2aws-auto) - When using multiple AWS profiles, e.g. different accounts for your stages (development, pre-prod, prod), can be used to determine which profile is currently exported and if the token is still valid.
 * [saneopt](https://github.com/willghatch/zsh-saneopt) - Sane defaults for ZSH options, in the spirit of vim-sensible.
 * [schroot](https://github.com/fshp/schroot.plugin.zsh) - Show current `chroot` name in your prompt.
+* [sdkman](https://github.com/hermitmaster/sdkman) - A plugin that adds SDKMAN! to ZSH.
 * [select](https://github.com/psprint/zsh-select) - Multi-term searched selection list with approximate matching and uniq mode.
 * [send](https://github.com/robertzk/send.zsh) - Single command to `git add`, `git commit`, and `git push` for much faster `git` workflow.
 * [sensei-git](https://github.com/aswitalski/oh-my-zsh-sensei-git-plugin) - Adds many `git` aliases and helper shell functions.